Mikola Dziadok: Arrest and prison sentence

-Before his arrest, Dedok, according to himself, was an activist unknown to the general public.
-His name appeared in the media for the first time only in connection with his arrest.
-Mikola Dziadok was detained on September 3, 2010, as a suspect in the case of the attack on the Russian Embassy in Minsk on the night of August 31.
-The law enforcement bodies of Belarus arrested the young man for three days and placed him in a temporary detention center.
-Failing to collect a sufficient amount of evidence that would confirm Mikola's involvement in the case, law enforcement agencies extended the term of his detention, but in a different case – an attack on the House of Trade Unions.
-However, when the accusation of his participation again did not receive sufficient evidence, Mikola was detained for the third time as a suspect in the case of an attack on a Belarusbank branch.
-After that, when all possibilities for detention were exhausted, they began to ascribe other illegal actions to Mikola, in particular, theft and hooliganism.
-On September 24, 2010, having already served more than 20 days under arrest, Mikola Dziadok was accused of participating in an unauthorized rally near the General Staff of Belarus, and on October 1 he was charged under Article 339, part 2 – "hooliganism."
-On May 27, 2011, the Zavodskoy Court of Minsk sentenced Dedok to 4 1/2 years in a high security prison.
+On September 24, 2010, having already served more than 20 days under arrest, Mikola Dziadok was accused of participating in an unauthorized rally near the General Staff of Belarus, and on October 1, 2010, he was charged under Article 339, part 2, for hooliganism.
+On May 27, 2011, the Zavodskoy Court of Minsk sentenced Dziadok to 4 1/2 years in a high security prison.
 Mikola was held in the so-called "anarchist case" together with Igor Olinevich (sentenced to 8 years) and Alexander Frantskevich (sentenced to 3 years).

-At the trial, Dedok did not admit his guilt and later in prison refused to sign a petition for pardon addressed to the president.
-While imprisoned, on September 13, 2011, Mikola Dziadok married Valeria Khotina in the Mogilev colony.
+At the trial, Dziadok did not admit his guilt.
+Later in prison, he refused to sign a petition for pardon addressed to the president.
+While imprisoned, on September 13, 2011, Mikola Dziadok married Valeria Khotsina in the Mogilev colony.
 In October 2011, the Viasna Human Rights Centre and the Belarusian Helsinki Committee recognized those convicted in the "anarchist case", including Mikola Dziadok, as political prisoners.
-Dziadok was taken under the patronage of Sari Essayah, member of the European Parliament from Finland, in November 2011.
+Dziadok was taken under the patronage of Sari Essayah, MEP from Finland, in November 2011.
 In prisons No. 15 and 17 of Shklov, Mikola received more than 10 penalties for various far-fetched violations.
 By a court decision on December 5, 2012, the conditions of serving the sentence were changed to stricter ones – he was transferred from prison No. 17 in Shklov to prison No. 4 in Mogilev.